fenago/python-networking-sysadmins/scripting/lab_guides/Lab_7.md

 Replaced:  Mary Piper picked a peck of pickled peppers.
 How many pickled peppers did Peter Piper pick?
 ```

-In the preceding example, we used `sub()` to replace the
-`re` pattern with a specified replacement string.
-We replaced
-`Peter` with `Mary`.
-So, all the occurrences of
-Peter will be replaced by Mary.
-Next, we also included the
-`count` parameter.
-We mentioned `count=1`: it means
-only one occurrence of Peter will be replaced and other occurrences of
-Peter will remain the same.

 Now, we will learn about the `subn()` function of the re
 module.
 The `subn()` function works the same as